Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 **Verse 2:**
 Beneath the starlit sky, our voices soar.
 Through the silent whispers, we yearn for more.
-In the heart of darkness, hope begins to gleam.
+In the heart of darkness, hopes begin to gleam.
-Echoes of humanity, fulfilling our dreams.
+Echoes of humanity, fulfilling our dream.

 **Chorus:**
 Echoes of humanity, resounding through the night.